RPixie/llama_embd-langchain-docs_pro/README.md

 Step 3: A FAISS index is created from embeddings extracted from JSON chunks of documents.
 The FAISS index or VectorStore is then saved for future queries.

 # Using VectorStore to Query Documents:
-Step 4: The VectorStore created is now used to find simila
+Step 4: The VectorStore created is now used to find similar documents to a given query.
+A